December 31st

 For a person to attain respect, there are a few basic requirements.
 All the five requirements quoted here start with the Sanskrit alphabet 'va'.

-3. (speech).
-One's speech should be pleasant, appealing and harmless.
+3. (speech)—One's speech should be pleasant, appealing, and harmless.

 5. vinaya (humility).
 This is the most important adornment to any human being.
-Whether he is rich or poor, young or old - humility is the one adornment he can carry with him at all times.
+Whether one is rich or poor, young or old - humility is the one adornment he can carry with him at all times.

 pada vigrahaH: